Best Food for Harrier

 Harrier Nutritional Profile

-Dietary planning for Harrier starts with understanding this breed's Medium (45-60 lbs) physique and friendly character.
+Good Harrier nutrition planning opens with the structural facts: a Medium (45-60 lbs) body and a friendly disposition both influence what the food has to provide.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Harrier dogs with high (1-2 hours daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Harrier's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Harrier to maintain coat health and joint function.

 Life-Stage Feeding Guide for Harrier